jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 THE NEWEST JEWISH JOKE-PROBABLY

 A priest, a minister, and a rabbit walk into  bar.
 The bartender asks the rabbit, "What are you doing here?"
-The rabbit answer, "I came in on Autocorrect.""
+The rabbit answers, "I came in on Autocorrect.""